joshuataylor/snowflake_elixir/README.md

 ```

 # What this is

-* NOTE: THIS DRIVER/CONNECTOR IS NOT OFFICIALLY AFFILIATED WITH SNOWFLAKE, NOR HAS OFFICIAL SUPPORT FROM THEM.

 It uses the Snowflake REST API to communicate with Snowflake, with an earlier version set for JSON.
 There isn't an Elixir Parquet/Arrow/IPC library (yet!), but like the [Javascript library](https://github.com/snowflakedb/snowflake-connector-nodejs)